CaCO3CaOCO2/CIBF/_posts/2025-01-30-Reflections-on-Yr-3-First-Sem.md

 Course instructors tried (really hard) to engage students, interact and discuss, especially during tutorials.
 Sometimes I felt a bit guilty, because I didn't do the readings and thus have not enough of material/ basic knowledge to contribute.
 The worst part is when virtually _no_ _one_ did the readings, or maybe some were shy, that the whole class went into awkward silence mode.
-And occasionally the class would be the day of deadlines for assignments, so everyone was doing other work instead of really attending the class.
+Occasionally the class would be on the day of deadlines for assignments, and everyone was doing other work instead of really attending the class.
 So the teachers would just be left there hanging, which I don't know what we learn from it anymore. <br>